SAP-docs/btp-process-orchestration-migration-guide/docs/70-interface-migration/pipeline-steps-f8e69f4.md

 `${header.SAP_Sender}~${header.SAP_SenderInterface}~${header.SAP_Receiver}`

 The generic interface determination integration flow reads the messages from the third JMS queue using a JMS sender adapter.
-For the interface determination, the same approach as the receiver determination is applied, that is, for each receiver you use an XSLT mapping to determine the receiver interface and mapping.
+For the interface determination, the same approach as the receiver determination is applied, that is, for each receiver you use a XSLT mapping to determine the receiver interface and mapping.
 The XSLT mapping containing the routing xpath conditions is read from the Partner Directory and then executed.

 Before the XSLT mapping is run, the incoming message body is stored in an exchange property because the execution of the mapping overwrites the body.

-The following is an example of an XSLT mapping to execute the routing condition to determine the interfaces:
+The following is an example of a XSLT mapping to execute the routing condition to determine the interfaces:

 ```
 <?xml version="1.0" encoding="UTF-8"?>